(All fields required)

 Dr. Iyer’s initial research efforts were directed toward improving efficiency of care, specifically via the use of point-of-care testing.
 These efforts were funded by an industry-sponsored grant from Quidel, Inc., as well as a Cincinnati Children's T32 Award from 2004-2006.

 His interests broadened to include both improvements in timeliness and efficiency, specifically toward improving acute pain management in acute care settings.
-These efforts were funded by a Place Outcomes Award and an award from the Mayday Fund from 2008-2010.
+These efforts were funded by a Place Outcomes Award and an award from the Mayday Fund from 2008 to 2010.

 Dr. Iyer’s current work has broadened further to involve improvements in timeliness of care for patients seeking care in open access systems.
 His most recent effort has been directed toward designing an emergency department fast track care stream to improve the timeliness of care delivery in this system.
 To aid him in these efforts, he has received formal training in QI methods, LEAN, statistical process control, queuing theory, and improvement science from Cincinnati Children's and the Institute for Health Care Improvement (IHI).